How to mix hardware finishes the right way.

 Once you've created just the right amount of balance and visual interest, it's time to put the finishing touch on the room.
 If you're trying to add a little glitz and glam to a traditional space, Lucite accessories and sparkling chandeliers are the perfect way to tie it all together.
 If your room already sparkles enough, consider a linen shade or softer accessories to tone it down.

-An antique brass chandelier and mirror provide just the right amount of warmth to the cold bathroom below while polished nickel plumbing gives it just the right amount of modern flair.
+An antique brass chandelier and mirror provide just the right amount of warmth to this cold bathroom on Houzz while polished nickel plumbing gives it just the right amount of modern flair.